ansys/pymechanical/doc/source/kil/index.rst

 ===========================

 Note the following known issues and limitations.
 Certain features may not be fully compatible across different versions of Mechanical and PyMechanical.
-Some features may not be fully compatible across different versions of Mechanical and PyMechanical.
+Some features may not be fully compatible across different versions of **Mechanical** and **PyMechanical**.
-Ansys recommends that you always use the latest version to achieve the best results.
+Ansys recommends that you always use the latest version of both to achieve the best results.

 ..
    This toctree must be a top-level index to get it to show up in